syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-display-DateTimePickerAdv-control-programmatically.md

 control: DateTimePickerAdv
 documentation: ug
 ---
-# How to Display DateTimePickeradv Control Programmatically in Windows Forms DateTimePickerAdv(Classic)
+# How to Display DateTimePicker adv Control Programmatically in Windows Forms DateTimePicker Adv(Classic)

 We can display the Calendar programmatically on a button click.
 The [DisplayCalendar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DateTimePickerAdv.html#Syncfusion_Windows_Forms_Tools_DateTimePickerAdv_DisplayCalendar) method should be called from the click event handler in order to show the control.